-There were no restrictions on the Company's or the Bank's retained earnings regarding payment of dividends as of December 31, 2022 and 2021.
+The Company limits its payment of dividends to retained earnings generated by current year net income.
+There were no restrictions on the Company's or the Bank's retained earnings as of December 31, 2023, and 2022.

 15. Fair Value